100% of ticket price donated to Wanaka Search & Rescue and Southern Alps Rescue Trust

 Cancellation fees are not negotiable, therefore we recommend travel insurance.

-Media alert: As this is a charity event, there may be media on board, and images might be used in various channels including social media.
-All participants agree to their image being used in any future publicity unless otherwise specified - please email Tsehai Tiffin prior to your trip: firstname.lastname@example.org
+As a fundraising event, there may be media on board and images will be shared on social media.
+All participants of this cruise agree to their image being used in any publicity about the Cruise-for-a-Cause (now and in the future) unless they specify otherwise prior to the trip by email to Tsehai Tiffin: email@example.com

 All our Doubtful Sound experiences start in Manapouri which is around 2.5 – 3 hours from Queenstown and 30 minutes from Te Anau.